 Premium content packed with local know-how

 Having already developed and started populating a story-led content site for Mammut in 2017, we proposed two campaigns that focused around long-form articles for 2018.
 These campaigns would further Mammut’s appeal to seasoned British outdoor enthusiasts and put the brand at the centre of their next adventures.
-We planned for these content pieces to be backed up with heavy-weight promotional strategies that would call on our experience using specialised Instagram and Facebook ad targeting, influencer marketing, as well as a collaboration with a major, national BBC magazine.
+We planned for these content pieces to be backed up with heavy-weight promotional strategies that would call on our experience using specialised Instagram and Facebook ad targeting as well as influencer marketing and a collaboration with a major, national BBC magazine.

 Caves in the Lake District

 The first of the content projects was Going Underground in The Lake District, a long-form written piece that explored some of the Lake District’s accessible caverns and mining systems.
 Combining the talent and know-how of local writer Vivienne Crow, influential adventure photographer Jack Anstey, and local mountaineering expert, Sam Sykes, the completed piece introduced some of the popular national park’s more hidden treasures using Vivienne’s engaging writing and Jack’s inspiring snaps.